jupiter-desphy/barber-shop/notes.md

 # TO DO

+- Undeclare position and z-index on .logo, so it isn't obscured.
+- Go to 90% mobile nav screen.
 - Update photos
 - Add to family photos page.
 Maybe timeline style.
 - Create own carousel component.